han-nguyen97/Credit-scoring/README.md

 # Tasks
-- :heavy_check_mark: 1.
-Explore the data and evaluate univariate relationship between the target variable and the individual predictor variables
+:heavy_check_mark: 1.
+Explore the data and evaluate univariate relationship between the target variable and the individual predictor variables <br>
-- :heavy_check_mark: 2.
-Develop a model to predict which clients will be defaulted
+:heavy_check_mark: 2.
+Develop a model to predict which clients will be defaulted <br>
-- :heavy_check_mark: 3.
-Develop an application credit scorecard
+:heavy_check_mark: 3.
+Develop an application credit scorecard <br>

 # Method
 - Use Python library (pandas, seaborn, matplotlib) to visualize data exploration